The number of primitive words of unbounded exponent in the language of an HD0L-system is finite: Preliminaries

-The number of infinite repetitions in $L_G$ cannot exceed the number of infinite repetitions in $L_H$.
-However, the converse statement is not true.
-Consider $G$ with a primitive morphism $\varphi: a \to abc, b \to bbc, c \to bac$, it follows from~\cite{KlSt13} that $L_G$ does not contain any infinite repetition.
-Let $\Psi$ be a coding given by these rules: $a \to 0, b \to 0, c \to 1$, then $L_H$ contains an infinite repetition of the (primitive) factor $001$, in fact, $L_H$ equals the set of all factors of the purely periodic word $001001001 \ldots$.
+On the other hand, consider $G$ with the morphism $\varphi: a \mapsto abc, b \mapsto bbc, c \mapsto bac$.
+It follows from~\cite{KlSt13} that $L_G$ does not contain any primitive word of unbounded exponent.
+Let $\Psi$ be a morphism determined by $a \mapsto 0, b \mapsto 0, c \mapsto 1$.
+The word $001$ is a primitive word of unbounded exponent in $L_H$ (in fact, $L_H$ equals the set of all factors of the purely periodic word $001001001\dots$).
+That is, in this case, the number of primitive words of unbounded exponent in $L_H$ is greater than the number of primitive words of unbounded exponent in $L_G$.